harunhurtic/MuseumVisitorProfiler/README.md

 Scoring is designed to ensure that no two profiles produce the same total score — guaranteeing a unique and consistent result.

 📚 Academic Context:
-This showcase and questionnaire was designed as part of the Master’s Thesis:
+This showcase and questionnaire was designed as part of a Master’s Thesis.

 Title: "Artefact Intelligence: Using AI to Enhance Museum Visitor Engagement Through Personalized Artefact Descriptions".
 Author: Harun Hurtic
 Institution: NTNU – Norwegian University of Science and Technology